Political Science (PSC)

 PSC 242.
 Statistics for Social Sciences.
 3 Hours.

-This course explains the basic principles of statistical analysis used throughout much of the social sciences.
-Concepts include sampling, variables, descriptive statistics, visual presentation of data, basic probability, principles of inference, and basic statistical tests.
-These concepts are taught by examining real-world data through the lens of political campaigns.
-Course Information: Prerequisite: Intermediate Algebra and Intermediate Geometry with a grade of C or better.
+Introduces basic principles of statistical analysis used in social science research.
+Topics include: sampling, variables, descriptive statistics, basic probability, inference, and statistical tests.
+Course Information: College readiness in math as assessed by UIS.
 This course fulfills a general education requirement at UIS in the area of Mathematics Statistics (IAI Code: M1902).

 PSC 301.
 Introduction to Global Studies.
 3 Hours.